aosabook/500lines/cluster/CHAPTER.rst

 The name Paxos comes from the mythical island in "The Part-Time Parliament", where lawmakers vote on legislation through a process Lamport dubbed a Synod.

 The algorithm is a building block for more complex algorithms, as we'll see below.
-The single value we'll agree on in this example is the 15th transaction processed by our hypothetical bank.
+The single value we'll agree on in this example is the first transaction processed by our hypothetical bank.
-While the bank will process transactions every day, the 15th transaction will only occur once and never change, so we can use Simple Paxos to agree on its details.
+While the bank will process transactions every day, the first transaction will only occur once and never change, so we can use Simple Paxos to agree on its details.

 The protocol operates in a series of ballots, each led by a single member of the cluster, called the proposer.
 Each ballot has a unique ballot number based on an integer and the proposer's identity.